 As described in my previous post, there are three phases of learning in childhood and the early teen years and the prevalent conveyor belt model of schooling can hinder the advancement through these phases.
-The three phases are:
+The three phases (as defined in Leadership Education: The Phases of Learning) are:

 - Core Phase, which focuses on character development and typically lasts from age 0 to 8 (or 9 in boys),

 - Love of Learning Phase, which focuses on giving the child the opportunity to fall in love with learning and typically lasts from age 8 to 12 (or 13 in boys), and

 - Scholar Phase, which focuses on the child studying a wide range of topics with increasing ability and commitment, and typically lasts from age 12 to 16 (or 17 in boys).

 The Foundation For All Other PhasesCore Phase is the foundation upon which all the other phases are built.
 In Core Phase, the